 Getting started with Knowledge Triggers

 Remembering things can be hard, particularly for new hires who need to take in a lot of information during their first few months with a company.
-With Knowledge Triggers, you can make the most of any up-front learning your team does and provide a safety net in case information is forgotten.
+With Knowledge Triggers (and a solid onboarding process), you can make the most of any up-front learning your team does and provide a safety net in case information is forgotten.
 Doing so in the context of the job itself - and not in a portal or learning silo - can help with upwards of 70% of your team’s overall learning.

 Interested in using Guru?
 Follow this step-by-step guide and set your first knowledge trigger up today.